 readmitted student does not attain good academic standing for her or his

-at the end of each semester.
-Regardless of academic classification, a
+of each semester.
+Regardless of academic classification, a student may

-student may be subject to suspension or dismissal if, in the opinion of
+be subject to suspension or dismissal if the student’s only marginal

 Involuntary Withdrawal from College